pytroll/pyresample/docs/source/geo_def.rst

  boundary:
    area_id: ease_sh
-   description: Example of finding an area definition using shape and area_extent
+   description: Example of making an area definition using shape and area_extent
    projection:
      a: 6371228.0
      units: m